 What is Picademy?

-Picademy is a two-day course that allows educators to experience what can be achieved with a little help and lots of imagination.
-Through a series of workshops on Day 1, we introduce a range of engaging ways to deliver computing lessons in classrooms all over the world.
-Highlights include using physical computing to control electronic components like LEDs and buttons, coding music with Sonic Pi, and terraforming the world of Minecraft.
-On Day 2, attendees have the opportunity to apply their learning by developing their own project ideas, learning from each other and our experts.
+Picademy is a two-day course that engages educators in digital making.
+Through a series of workshops on Day 1, participants are introduced to a range of engaging computing activities.
+Highlights include: using physical computing to control components like LEDs, buttons, motors, cameras, and sensors, as well as coding live music with Sonic Pi.
+On Day 2, attendees apply their learning by developing their own project ideas, learning from each other and our experts.

-Each cohort that attends is a mix of primary, secondary, and post-16 educators, representing many different subject areas.
-One of our aims is to create leaders in education who are equipped with skills to train others in their community.
-Attending our training is the first step on that journey.
+Each cohort that attends is a mix of educators representing many different subject areas.
+Our aim is to create leaders in education who are equipped with skills to train others in their community.

-When are you bringing Picademy to [insert name of place here]?
+When are you bringing Picademy to my hometown?

-We are currently focusing on running Picademy events in the UK and USA, and don’t have plans to run the programme in other parts of the world.
-We’d love to be able to do it, but we just don’t have the capacity.
-However, we do support our global community of educators through our online training courses.
+We currently offer Picademy in the UK and North America, and don’t yet have plans to run the programme in other parts of the world.
+We support our global community of educators through our online training courses.

 Can I have access to the course materials?

 All our Picademy sessions are based on resources that are available for free on our website.
 Some of them are: